Aesonus/paladin/README.md

 ### Overriding default validators

-They use the same rules as custom types and validators:
+You may override the default validators:

 ```php
     ...